Accessible Website: The Basics

 ARIA landmarks are HTML elements defined by the Accessible Rich Internet Applications Standard.
 They help label the structure of web pages for screen readers and other assistive technologies.

-When you have incorporated all four principles into your website design, congratulations!
-You are a true accessibility expert.
 Finally, we would like to remind you to provide an accessibility statement and contact information for feedback on your website.